0atman/noboilerplate/scripts/13-rust-is-boring.md

 Nearly every computer used to show you this video, from your wifi router, to the network systems in your school, company and isp, to google's global video distribution network, is running this kernel.

-Yes, there are islands of mac devices.
+there are islands of mac devices.
 But Linux is the OCEAN.

 There are clouds of windows networks.
 But Linux is the SKY.